pakeke-constructor/PushOps/readme.md

 If you aren't a programmer and would like to play, I would recommend buying the game officially from Steam.
 It's not very expensive!

-However, if you want to run it anyway, the game is written in love2d.
+However, if you want to compile from source anyway, the game is written in love2d.
 To run, navigate to the directory and run `love .` in the terminal.

+# Controls:

+`WASD` to move.

+Arrow keys to push and pull.

+`escape` to pause.

 # Contribution!